 The second reason I don’t recommend this image is that when you imagine it, it is very easy to start creating excess tension in your body so that you feel like the head is lifting off the spine.
 I invite you to go ahead and imagine the image of the balloon pulling on the string and try to make it happen for you.
 And exaggerate it.
 Where are you working?
 I can feel tension in my neck, shoulders and torso for starters.
 This will just create a sore neck, shoulders and torso…for starters.

 A better analogy is to think of balancing your skull on top of your spine like balancing a top hat on the tip of a cane which in turn is balanced in the palm of your hand*.

 Your skull rests gently on top of your spine and is moveable.
 It doesn’t press down on the spine.
 It doesn’t exert a pull up on the spine.
 As your body and spine move underneath it is free to respond and subtly adjust.
 Just like that top hat on the top of the cane in the palm of your hand.

-Remember the talk about What is Posture? back in posts 2A and 2B?
-Posture is not a right position.
+Remember that posture is not a right position.
 Well, there is no right position for your head.
 There is a healthy relationship between your head and your spine that allows your head to adjust as necessary.

 Experiment with thinking of the weight of your skull balancing on the top of the spine way up high above your ears like balancing a top hat on the tip of a cane in the palm of your hand.
 Try it when you are walking your dog, waiting in line at the supermarket, driving the car, working at the computer, wherever.